Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Modeling unresolved turbulence

 In the tests presented below, we use two different closure relations for $\Sigma$.
-In the supersonic turbulence test (Section~\ref{sec:turb}), we use the non-linear closure proposed and calibrated in supersonic regime by \citet[][]{schmidt11}; specifically, we use their Equation~(8) with $C_1 = 0.02$ and $C_2 = 0.7$.
+In the supersonic turbulence test (Section~\ref{sec:turb}), we use the nonlinear closure proposed and calibrated in the supersonic regime by \citet[][]{schmidt11}; specifically, we use their Equation~(8) with $C_1 = 0.02$ and $C_2 = 0.7$.
 For the galaxy formation tests (Section~\ref{sec:galaxy}), we use the standard eddy-viscosity closure (specifically, the same equation but with $C_1 = 0.095$ and $C_2 = 0$) because we find that this viscous source term is important in the warm and diffuse transonic ISM, while, in the cold and dense supersonic ISM, subgrid turbulence is mainly controlled by the interplay between adiabatic compression and decay making it only weakly sensitive to the specific choice of the closure \citep[][see also Section~\ref{sec:discussion} below]{semenov16}.

-Finally, it is worth pointing out the connection with instantaneous models that estimate subgrid velocity dispersion from the gradients of the resolved velocity field and became popular in recent galaxy formation simulations \citep[e.g.,][]{hopkins13-sfrecipe,trebitsch17,marinacci19,vintergatan1}.
-Such a model can be viewed as a stationary limit of LES where time-dependent terms are set to zero (i.e., the left-hand side and diffusion term in Equation) and the level of subgrid turbulence is set by the balance between production and dissipation: $-\Pturb \divg \vect{u} + \Sigma - \epsilon + S = 0$ \citep[see also][]{kretschmer20}.
+Finally, it is worthwhile to point out the connection with instantaneous models that estimate subgrid velocity dispersion from the gradients of the resolved velocity field and have become popular in recent galaxy formation simulations \citep[e.g.,][]{hopkins13-sfrecipe,trebitsch17,marinacci19,vintergatan1}.
+Such a model can be viewed as a stationary limit of LES where time-dependent terms are set to zero (i.e., the left-hand side and diffusion term in Equation~(\ref{eq:eturb})) and the level of subgrid turbulence is set by the balance between production and dissipation: $-\Pturb \divg \vect{u} + \Sigma - \epsilon + S = 0$ \citep[see also][]{kretschmer20}.
 We leave a detailed comparison with such models for future work.